Remote Environments & VS Code

 Keep your session alive

-If you close your laptop or lose network, your SSH session dies and any running process stops.
+If you close your laptop or lose network, your SSH session dies and interactive processes usually stop (unless they were started with tmux, screen, or nohup).
 Two solutions:

 - tmux — a terminal multiplexer that keeps your session alive: